Nyabsi/blog/blogs/pico-4-ultra-review.md

 #### Desktop Multi-Tasking

-PICO Connect also supports streaming up to 3 monitors, and if you only have one, two or no monitors, no worries PICO Connect got you covered with upto 3 virtual monitors that you can create.
+PICO Connect supports streaming up to 3 monitors, and if you only have one, two or no monitors, no worries PICO Connect got you covered with up to 3 virtual monitors that you can create.
 When using PICO Connect with Desktop, you can optionally have a on-screen keyboard in the Headset that can be used to interact with the Desktop.

+Desktop streaming bitrate is variable, which means the quality may not be the optimal for flatscreen gaming.

 #### Spatial Content

-Pico can record and view spatial content inside the headset, but it is also capable of importing foreign spatial content.

-The Pico is completely intercompatible with the Spatial format recorded by the Apple Vision Pro and iPhone 16, as other vendors that may exist.
+the Pico 4 Ultra has inbuilt "Photos" app which supports Spatial videos and photos.

+You can record Spatial Content either through the inbuilt "Camera" application or through "Screen Capture"

-You can easily import this content by connecting the device to PC and dragging the content to the DCIM folder, you may also optionally import the content through the PICO phone application.
+Optionally you can also import compatible media by dragging content to the DCIM folder on the device or, you can use the PICO application on your phone for importing content.

-The headset also can convert existing photos into spatial photos, and PICO phone app has cloud conversion from normal videos to MV-HEVC (spatial) videos.
+The device can convert 2D photos into Spatial photos locally on the device, for videos you can use the PICO application on your phone to convert videos into Spatial videos.

-#### Pico Motion Trackers

-You can pair the trackers through the Trackers application by following the instructions.

-Once the trackers are paired, you can put them on, the order doesn't matter, it will automatically determine which tracker belongs to which body part, You click, "Calibrate" and then stand up, look down, and the calibration is done.
-This is by far the easiest FBT I have ever used in my entire life.

-The convinience of these trackers is truly what makes them worth purchasing, if you own or plan to own a Pico 4 Ultra, these are a must buy.
+Pico is compatible with images taken with iPhone 16 or the Apple Vision Pro.